Speaking English With an Accent

 Here’s a good illustration with two simple English words, ‘good’ and ‘bad’:

 Invest in a thesaurus to find synonyms for the words that you find the most challenging.
 Select words that are easier to say and pronounce.
 Finding a synonym doesn’t mean that you should give up.
 Keep practicing that word until you get the pronunciation right and are comfortable using it.
 This is also a good way to learn new words and increase your vocabulary.

 It is also important not to become to stressed about your pronunciation.
 Stress causes anxiety that will make you afraid to speak in public or have a conversation with someone.
 This will also probably increase your accent leading to poorer pronunciation.

 So relax and be confident.
 When you do make a mistake with pronunciation, don’t apologise or make excuses.
 Have a little laugh at the error and learn from the experience.
 If you can joke about it, it may make the correct pronunciation easier to remember the next time you need to use the word.

-And last but not least, invest in a good English course that provides you with the necessary tools to improve your pronunciation.
+Last but not least, invest in a great English course that provides you with the necessary tools to improve your pronunciation skills.

 Q Language is a leading, Government-registered Hong Kong language school and we have a long history of providing some of the very best English language training programs in Hong Kong.